-Five Tips for Improving the Security of Your Practice
+Five Tips for Improving the Security of Your Business

 1. Wi-Fi Security

 Current Wi-Fi standards can be easily cracked.
-Until a new standard called WPA3 is released, a practice should consider a hardwired solution in place of Wi-Fi as current Wi-Fi standards can easily be hacked.
+Until a new standard called WPA3 is released, a business should consider a hardwired solution in place of Wi-Fi.
 Your network should be segregated into two distinct segments: (1) your business network and, (2) your guest network.
 Make sure your IT company implements a VLAN (Virtual Local Area Network) to separate your business network from your guest network.
-The guest network should be used for patients and team members.
+The guest network should be used for visitors and team members.

 2. Two-Factor Authentication